guerrantif/handwritten_long_numbers_recognition/README.md

 * the device used

-### Phase 2: Input image segmentation and digit extraction
+### Phase 2: Input image segmentation and digits extraction

 This phase takes care of several tasks:
 * [Webcam image capture](#webcam-capture)